ethsanders/HyCord/README.md

 ### Docker (Recommended)
 This is the reccomended method of installation.
 You must install docker, but docker-compose isn't required.
-In the folder with your "env" file, run the command `docker run -d --env-file ./env professorpiggos/hycord:latest`.
+In the folder with your ".env" file, run the command `docker run -d --env-file ./.env professorpiggos/hycord:latest`.
 That's all that you have to do.
 If you run this command when a new release has been added, it will automatically update.
 You can also build your own image using the Dockerfile in the repository, or download an image from GitHub Packages.
 ### Manual
 This isn't recommended as you won't get automatic updates on restart, but you can do it.
 1. Run the command `git clone https://github.com/ProfessorPiggos/HyCord/`.
-2. Rename "env" file to ".env" and follow instructions above.
-3. Run the command `pip install -r requirements.txt`.
+2. Run the command `pip install -r requirements.txt`.
-4. Run `python ./app/hycord.py`.
+3. Run `python ./app/hycord.py`.
 If running on a server, run this inside of a `screen` instance.
 ## Requirements
 ### Python 3.8+
 Programmed in Python 3.8.5.
 You must have at least 3.8, this is a dependency of the nextcord library.